-Step 2) How to adopt an Employee Share Option plan
+Step 2) How to adopt an Employee Share Option Plan

 Essentially, the Employee Share Option Plan should specify the maximum number of shares they can issue under that plan.
-The company can change this number later by amending the stock plan with approval of the board and stockholders.
+The company can change this number later by amending the stock plan with the approval of the board and stockholders.
 The company must reserve the shares for allocation under the plan.
 And it must have enough shares available for issuance in order to do so.
 The reserved shares are often collectively referred to as an option pool or stock option pool.

 Basically, following the adoption of the Share Option Plan, the company may now grant options to individuals by issuing Option Certificates.
 The company must legally to issue an “Option Certificate”, which sets out the terms and conditions of the ESOP.

 Additionally, it is also customary for the company to issue a Letter for Grant of Option as a cover letter.
 This provides more details regarding the procedures to follow for the exercise of the option by the employee.